nextflow-io/training/docs/hello_nextflow/11_hello_nf-core-pipeline.md

 Here we will focus on the tooling to assist pipeline developers, starting with the `nf-core pipelines create` command.

-The `nf-core pipelines create` command makes a new pipeline using the nf-core base template with a pipeline name, description, and author.
+The `nf-core pipelines create` command creates a new pipeline using the nf-core base template with a pipeline name, description, and author.
 It is the first and most important step for creating a pipeline that will integrate with the wider Nextflow ecosystem.

 ```bash
 nf-core pipelines create